Into the Mist

 At the Walmart one town over, she grabbed two boxes of the least expensive logs and as many cheap gallons of water she could cram along the bottom and one side of the cart.
 Then, pushing it ahead of her, she started throwing in other essentials.
 Just what you need for now, she reminded herself.
 You can regroup and come back later.

-She tossed in toilet paper (Lord knows how that situation was going to turn out), paper towels, trash bags, soap and cleaning products, and on impulse some bug killer as she passed a display, imagining all the spiders probably loose in the home.
-She took the largest can that promised “no unpleasant smell,” then threw in a pile of candles and a lighter, and moved on to the deli section, where she grabbed a few sandwiches and a couple of other things.
+She tossed in toilet paper (Lord knows how that situation was going to turn out), paper towels, trash bags, soap and cleaning products, and on impulse some bug killer as she passed a display, imagining all the spiders probably lurking in the home.
+She took the largest can that promised “no unpleasant smell,” then threw in a pile of candles and a lighter, and moved on to the deli section, where she grabbed a couple of sandwiches and a few other things.

 That should do it.
 She got the cart turned around and headed for the front.